Agenda 2024

 Meagan Morey, Blazing Star

-Talk Summary: An insightful session on the customization of the Habitat and Biodiversity Assessment Tool specifically tailored for Ontario’s distinct ecological landscape.
+Talk Summary: Meagan will provide an insightful session on the customization of the Habitat and Biodiversity Assessment Tool (HBAT) specifically tailored for Ontario’s distinct ecological landscape.
 This presentation will explore the unique approach taken to adapt the tool for the province’s diverse habitats, which support over 200 species at risk.
-Discover how this tailored tool can translate into actionable strategies as we delve into the specific challenges and opportunities presented by Ontario’s agricultural landscapes, highlighting practical applications of the tool to foster coexistence between farming practices and biodiversity conservation.
+Discover how this tailored tool can translate into actionable strategies as Meagan delves into the specific challenges and opportunities presented by Ontario’s agricultural landscapes, highlighting practical applications of the tool to foster coexistence between farming practices and biodiversity conservation.

 11:45 - 12 p.m.
 Panel Q&A with speakers